SIMLA: The Spitzer Infrared Spectrograph Mapping Legacy Archive: Summary

 \section{Summary}

 \Spitzer\ spectroscopy has made enormous contributions towards our understanding of the mid-infrared universe, but until now the archive of its mapping-mode data has not reached its full potential.
-The \Spitzer/IRS Mapping Legacy Archive (SIMLA) provides high-quality fully-reduced spectral cubes for the entire archive of \Spitzer/IRS mapping-mode observations for the first time, enabling easy access to this rich dataset.
+The \Spitzer/IRS Mapping Legacy Archive (SIMLA) provides high-quality fully-reduced spectral cubes for nearly the entire archive of \Spitzer/IRS mapping-mode observations for the first time, enabling easy access to this rich dataset.
 Each cube is available background-subtracted using optimized backgrounds that leverage the full IRS archive, and are made from a combination of off-source observations identified with WISE photometry and modified zodiacal emission models from \cite{kelsall_1998}.
-We validated the quality of the cubes by ensuring that source-free regions within them have flat spectra with a near-zero average intensity and by checking that the synthetic photometry derived from test spectra is consistent with WISE imaging.
-SIMLA will soon be available at the NASA/IPAC Infrared Science Archive, and a companion document will serve as the full documentation for SIMLA data products.
+We validated the quality of the cubes by ensuring that source-free regions within them have flat spectra with a near-zero average intensity, and by checking that the synthetic photometry derived from test spectra is consistent with WISE imaging.
+SIMLA will soon be available at the NASA/IPAC Infrared Science Archive with a companion document for using SIMLA data products (DOI: \href{https://catcopy.ipac.caltech.edu/dois/doi.php?id=10.26131/IRSA655}{10.26131/IRSA655}).